bandham-manikanta/mobilenet-android-deployment/README.md

 ./gradlew clean build
 ```
 ![Build Screenshot](screenshots/gradle_build.png)
-*Build screenshot for reference. - ignore the warnings, they are harmless for this use-case/*
+*Build screenshot for reference. - ignore the warnings, they are harmless for this use-case.

 ### 3. Deploy to Device